lfn-cnti/bestpractices/cbpps/0002-no-root-in-containers.md

 Runtime analysis - CNF operators:

-- Operators may use run-time verification, from outside the application, to confirm that containers in processes are not owned by container root
+- Operators may use runtime verification, from outside the application, to confirm that containers in processes are not owned by container root

 ## Implementation History